-The Precinct's location adjacent to the North Lakes Golf Course, Fairway Chase Linear Park, its proximity to the Outlook Local Community Facilities Node future district sporting fields and Major Open Space Areas including Tributary 1, have strongly influenced the design concept.
+The Precinct's location adjacent to the North Lakes Golf Course and its proximity to the Town Centre, have strongly influenced the design concept.
 Key principles to consider in the wider development context of the Precinct are outlined below:

-- 5.1.1 A high level of connectivity of the Precinct is proposed via the extension of subarterial or trunk collector roads including Bounty Boulevard and Endeavour Boulevard, which will provide links with the Bridgehaven Residential Precinct (021) and Fairway Chase Residential Precinct (024) to the north, Outlook Residential Precinct (029) to the south and the Town Centre to the south-east respectively. - 5.1.2 A strong sense of arrival to the Precinct will be provided by a widen road reserve treated with character landscaping forming a vista to the Fairway Chase Linear Park.
-The design entry road and surrounding streetscape aims to establish the built form and landscape character for this new premium residential Precinct through the incorporation of contemporary materials with existing elements. - 5.1.3 A series of roundabouts on Bounty Boulevard and Endeavour Boulevard will provide neighbourhood entry points to the Central Golf Residential Precinct.
-The theme of these entry points will extend through the road network and provide visual links with the vista to the Golf Course and Linear Parks forming key focal points. - 5.1.4 An informal grid pattern of local collector and access roads is proposed to provide for a dispersal of traffic and a high level of connectivity. - 5.1.5 This road pattern will also provide enhanced legibility as well as permeable landscape connections with numerous movement and view corridors to the major open spaces within and adjoining the Precinct including the Village and Local Parks, and Linear Parklands.
+- 5.1.1 A strong sense of arrival to the Precinct will be provided by a widen road reserve treated with character landscaping.
+The design entry road and surrounding streetscape aims to establish the built form and landscape character for this new residential Precinct through the incorporation of contemporary materials with existing elements. - 5.1.2 This road pattern will also provide enhanced legibility as well as permeable landscape connections with numerous movement and view corridors to the major open spaces within and adjoining the Precinct including the Village and Local Parks.

-- 5.1.6 This road pattern will also provide enhanced legibility as well as permeable landscape connections with numerous movement and view corridors to the major open spaces within and adjoining the Precinct including the village and local parks, and linear parklands. - 5.1.7 The network of different park types across the Precinct will provide important structural landscape elements and open space focal points for each sub-Precinct of housing development.
-The parks have been designed and located to focus views on vistas to adjacent elements of major open space including the Fairway Chase Linear Park and North Lakes Golf Course. - 5.1.8 The Central Golf Residential Precinct is in proximity to the developing Outlook Residential Precinct with its Local Community Facilities.
-This future Local Community Facilities node, is the focus for the western side of the golf course and is likely to include a local community centre, child care centre, district playing field, convenience retail and other relevant services, and therefore has removed the need for such facilities to be provided within the Precinct. - 5.1.9 Vehicular connections are proposed to the Bridgehaven Residential Precinct (021) to the north, Fairway Chase Residential Precinct (024) to the north-east and the Outlook Residential Precinct (029) to the south of this Precinct.
-These connections will reinforce opportunities for pedestrian and cyclist movements that have been allowed for by the surrounding Precinct plans. - 5.1.10 Residents of this Precinct will have convenient access to a wide range of higher order retail, commercial, employment, community, educational and recreational facilities within the Town Centre via the comprehensive road, cycleway and pathway system.
+- 5.1.3 The Western Residential South Precinct is in proximity to the Town Centre Frame and Core with a community centre, child care centre, district playing field, convenience retail and other relevant services, and therefore has removed the need for such facilities to be provided within the Precinct. - 5.1.4 Vehicular access is proposed from the existing round about on Endeavour Boulevard.
+This connection will reinforce opportunities for pedestrian and cyclist movements that have been allowed for by the surrounding Precinct plans. - 5.1.5 Residents of this Precinct will have convenient access to a wide range of higher order retail, commercial, employment, community, educational and recreational facilities within the Town Centre Frame and Core via the comprehensive road, cycleway and pathway system.